AhmedHamed3699/process-scheduler/docs/notes-on-project-document.md

   - Searching for an element: O(n)

 - _stacks and queues have fast insertion and removal times, but slower search times compared to other data structures_
-- _riority queues offer fast access to the highest priority element, but insertion and removal times are slower compared to stacks and queues_
+- _priority queues offer fast access to the highest priority element, but insertion and removal times are slower compared to stacks and queues_
 - _Trees and BSTs provide fast searching times, but their insertion and removal times depend on the structure of the tree and its balancing._
 - _Lists offer fast insertion and removal times at both the beginning and the end, but searching for an element is slower compared to other data structures_